 Cowichan Tribes Receives Cannabis Licence from the Province

-The Province has awarded Cowichan Tribes with a cannabis licence.
+The Province enters time-limited agreement with Cowichan Tribes.
 (Kyle Christensen, mycowichanvalleynow.com staff)

 Cowichan Tribes has received its cannabis licence from the province and the Costa Canna pot shop is expected to be operational on October 18.